ai-core-tools/hsu-docs/system/units/integrated/index.md

 ## Integration with HSU Make System

-The HSU make system is distributed via git submodules from the [canonical repository](https://github.com/core-tools/make).
+The HSU Make System is distributed via git submodules from the [canonical repository](https://github.com/core-tools/make).
 This provides better version control, easier updates, and cleaner project structure.

 It provides a number of standard commands to generate API stubs (generate gRPC code from .proto), build all components (binaries, packages), run tests.

-It supports the repository layouts of all repo-portability approaches.
+It supports the repository layouts of all repository portability approaches.

 ```makefile
 # Approach 1: Single-language commands